HyShai/lastpass-pythonista/README.md

 4. The password will be copied to the clipboard and you will be redirected to the url/app that you passed in
 4. Use `lpimport_api.py` to manually update your accounts (read-only)

-An example LaunchCenterPro action is here: https://launchcenterpro.com/q9qmfg
+An example Launch Center Pro action is here: https://launchcenterpro.com/q9qmfg

 Example
 =======